hl7-eu/xshare-ips-plus/input/pagecontent/content.md

 * Actions taken

 All these components are included in the IPS+ data model.
-**Automating** SAE population in an eCRF via EEHRxF would greatly improve safety workflows.
+**Automating** SAE population in an eCRF via European EHRxF would greatly improve safety workflows.

 ---